Cattle slaughter in India: Maratha Empire

-According to Ian Copland and other scholars, the Maratha Empire, which led a Hindu rebellion against the Muslim Mughal Empire and created a Hindu state in the 17th and 18th centuries, respected mosques, mausoleums and Sufi pirs.
+According to Ian Copland and other scholars, the Maratha Empire, which led a predominantly Hindu rebellion against the predominantly Muslim Mughal Empire and created a Hindu state in the 17th and 18th centuries, respected mosques, mausoleums and Sufi pirs.
 However, the Maratha polity sharply enforced the Hindu sentiments for cow protection.
 This may be linked to the Bhakti movement that developed before the rise of the Maratha Empire, states Copland, where legends and a theology based on the compassion and love stories of Hindu god Krishna, himself a cowherd, became integral to regional religiosity.